Wednesday, August 27, 2025

 Below are links to bait shop listings organized by county:

-8/16/23 Southeast Lower Michigan DNR Fishing Report
+8/27/25 Northeast Lower Peninsula, Michigan Fishing Report

 Below are links to bait shop listings organized by county: